andreaordonselli/qgis2o.gis/README.md

 <h1>qgis2opengis</h1>
-<p>QGIS plugin to make <b>OpenGIS - open source webgis</b>, from your current QGIS project.
+<p>QGIS plugin to make <b>OpenGIS - open source webgis</b>, from your current QGIS project.</p>
-Made with OpenLayers, It replicates as many aspects of the project as it can, including layers, styles (categorized, graduated and svg icon) and other.
+<p>Made with OpenLayers, it replicates as many aspects of the project as it can, including layers, styles (categorized, graduated and svg icon) and other.
 No server-side software required.

 Full version at https://opengis.it